 Personally, I prefer writing CSS in my code editor.
 I use SASS so I can access brand colors via variables, nest styles, and more.

-I leave the “Edit CSS” tab empty for now, and visit a page on my development site that is using the recipe card.
-In my theme I create a new
+Leave the “Edit CSS” tab empty for now, and create a new

 recipe.scss SASS file that generates a separate

-You could decide not to add any styles to the Template Editor and keep them all in your theme.
-This works fine if you only have one custom recipe template, but one of the most powerful features in WP Recipe Maker is support for multiple recipe cards.
+Finally, you could decide not to add any styles to the Template Editor and keep them all in your theme.
+This works fine for the standard recipe card in single posts, but in some contexts (like AMP and Print) the recipe card loads without your theme’s stylesheet, so I don’t recommend this approach.

 When you have the Modern template mode selected, you’ll notice that you can select templates for more than one type of recipe.